Notes on going cycling in Florida

 It’s my destination in Florida because the surrounding area offers a good assortment of cycling routes that generally avoids unpleasant roads with high traffic volumes.
 This is important because Florida can be extremely car-centric, and many areas are dominated by large roads and regional highways that are often 6 lanes, and even 8 lanes wide.
 These thoroughfares can be very congested, especially during the peak tourist season from mid-February to the end of March.
 In Ottawa, think of big-box strip along Merviale Road (only worse).

 I also like Siesta Key because it has its own little downtown area with a lively mix of restaurants, bars, and shops.
 In addition, there are a few other restaurants and stores scattered throughout the island.
 This means that things are generally in easy cycling distance, and maybe even walking distance.
 This is important because in some areas of Florida, you could end up renting a place that is surrounded by endless miles of vacation properties.
-In these places, if you want to go anywhere (restaurants, grocery stores) you have to get in the car and drive 15 or 20 minutes (often longer, when there’s traffic congestion).
+In these places, if you want to go anywhere (restaurants, grocery stores) you are expected to get in the car and drive 15 or 20 minutes (often longer, when there’s traffic congestion).

 The weather in Florida isn’t overly hot during the winter (January to the beginning of March).
 In fact, it can be downright cool on certain days.

-For example, in February, you can generally expect to see daily highs in the low to mid-70s (24°C) in the Sarasota area.
+For example, in February, you can generally expect to see daily highs in the low to mid-70s (22° to 24°C) in the Sarasota area.
 Temperatures in the high 70s and even the low 80s (27°C) are also fairly common.
 Conversely, it’s possible to hit a string of days when the temperature will only climb up to the mid-60s (18°C).
 When this happens, temperatures in the early morning and evening hours can be chilly, perhaps even cold.
 On average, the temperatures given above will be a touch cooler in January, and slightly warmer at the beginning of March.

 Getting there (flying)